Bruys History, Family Crest & Coats of Arms

-Important Dates for the Bruys family
+Early History of the Bruys family

 This web page shows only a small excerpt of our Bruys research.
 Another 173 words (12 lines of text) covering the years 1150, 1274, 1329 and are included under the topic Early Bruys History in all our PDF Extended History products and printed products wherever possible.